romana/vpc-router/README.md

 The vpc-router may also retrieve routing specs from a config file, which it continuously monitors for any changes.
 Specify 'watcher' as mode and provide a config file via the -f option.
+In addition: When using the watcher mode, vpc-router will continuously perform health checks on the instances and update routes to an alternate instance if the current route target should [[fail.]]

     $ ./vpc-router.py -m watcher -f route-spec.conf -r us-east-1 -v vpc-350d6a51